The process for publishing an RFC begins when an Internet-Draft is approved by one of the publication streams:

 If the authors make any changes that seem beyond editorial in nature, e.g., addition of new text, deletion of text, and technical changes, then the RPC will seek approval for those changes from the originating stream.

-finishes when all authors of the document give their final approval.
+Final Review finishes when all authors of the document give their final approval.

 There may be an occasion when one of the authors is no longer available, in which case the remaining authors can opt for one of the following paths:

-Option 3 is typically used in instances where the unavailable author made significant contributions to the document, so the other authors are not comfortable removing the individual from the author list.
+Final Review) in place of the unavailable author.
+(See the IESG Statement on Final Review State.)Option 3 is typically used in instances where the unavailable author made significant contributions to the document, so the other authors are not comfortable removing the individual from the author list.

-publication of the document is on hold pending the resolution of an issue with the software tools used to create the pubished versions.
+Occasionally, at the end of Final Review publication of the document is on hold pending the resolution of an issue with the software tools used to create the pubished versions.
 For example, if there is an error in the PDF generation.
-In these circumstances, the document is moved into TI
+In these circumstances, the document is labeled as Tools Issue until the issue is resolved.

-state and an announcement is sent to ietf-announce and rfc-dist mailing lists.
+When an RFC is published, an announcement is sent to the ietf-announce and rfc-dist mailing lists.
 The URL for the info page of an RFC is of the form: https://www.rfc-editor.org/info/rfcXXXX.
-The RFC Editor maintains a list of most recently published RFCs (RSS Feed).
+The RFC Editor maintains a list of the most recently published RFCs (RSS Feed).